Thurler/touhou-labyrinth-2-speedrun/item/achievements.md

 * 086 - Craft 100 Items (Training Manual)
 * P43 - Craft 255 Items (Wisdom Jewel)

-Amazing rewards, shame crafting is so oddly specific.
+Good rewards, shame crafting is so oddly specific.
 We grind the Nitori achievement as fast as we can to use her power to smite the early game stuff.
 The plus disk one is kinda underwhelming.

 * 087 - Get 12 Item Drops in 1 Trip (Tome of Inishgt - Attack)
 * 088 - Get 36 Item Drops in 1 Trip (Master's Emblem)